SAP/openui5-docs/docs/Resource_Handling_Modularization_and_Localization_91f2b4d.md

 <a name="loio91f2b4d66f4d1014b6dd926db0e91070__section_6913A7D3F65341FBA039B6231078E45C"/>

-### Server-side Resource Handling
+### Server-Side Resource Handling

 For the Java server and the integration into Eclipse, OpenUI5 provides a resource handler to improve the interaction between client and server, for example by providing a server-side locale fallback for the language to avoid multiple requests to get the correct language.
-It is also used to support modularized development of OpenUI5 applications and libraries.
+It’s also used to support modularized development of OpenUI5 applications and libraries.
 The Java resource handler is aligned with the concept of the JavaServer Faces.

 -   The default implementation must support packaging resources in the web application root under the path `resources/<resourceIdentifier>` relative to the web app root.